Beekdaelen

 Beekdaelen (/nl/; Baekdale /li/) is a municipality in the province of Limburg, situated in the southern Netherlands.
-It was formed as a merger of Nuth, Onderbanken and Schinnen.
+It was formed in 2019 as a merger of Nuth, Onderbanken and Schinnen.

 Beekdaelen has 35,853 inhabitants.
-It does not have a capital.
-The town hall of the municipality is currently situated in the village Nuth, which is the biggest population centre in the municipality with 6,520 inhabitants.
-The other fourteen villages in the municipality are Amstenrade with 2,670 inhabitants, Bingelrade with 796 inhabitants, Doenrade with 1,122 inhabitants, Hulsberg with 3,954 inhabitants, Jabeek with 752 inhabitants, Merkelbeek with 1,564 inhabitants, Oirsbeek with 3,733 inhabitants, Puth with 2,004 inhabitants, Schimmert with 3,236 inhabitants, Schinnen with 2,692 inhabitants, Schinveld with 4,629 inhabitants, Sweikhuizen with 690 inhabitants, and Wijnandsrade with 1,631 inhabitants.
-The other population centres belong to one of the following villages.
+The village of Nuth is the biggest population centre in the municipality with 6,520 inhabitants.
+The other fourteen villages in the municipality are Amstenrade (2,670 inhabitants), Bingelrade (796 inhabitants), Doenrade (1,122 inhabitants), Hulsberg (3,954 inhabitants), Jabeek (752 inhabitants), Merkelbeek (1,564 inhabitants), Oirsbeek (3,733 inhabitants), Puth (2,004 inhabitants), Schimmert (3,236 inhabitants), Schinnen (2,692 inhabitants), Schinveld (4,629 inhabitants), Sweikhuizen (690 inhabitants), and Wijnandsrade (1,631 inhabitants).
+The other population centres belong to one of these villages.

 Politics

-The government of Beekdaelen is the government of the municipality of Beekdaelen in the province of Limburg in the Netherlands.
-Beekdaelen has been its own municipality since a merger of the old municipalities of Nuth, Onderbanken, and Schinnen.
+The local government is the municipality of Beekdaelen in the province of Limburg in the Netherlands.
+Beekdaelen has been its own municipality since a merger of the old municipalities of Nuth, Onderbanken, and Schinnen in January 2019.
 The municipality covers fifteen villages, the town hall is currently located in the village of Nuth.
 The first municipal election in Beekdaelen was in 2018.

-Local government

-Results of the elections of 2018, and 2022:
+Results of the elections of 2018, 2022 and 2026: